trpkit/trpkit/README.md

 Before diving into the code, make sure you have the following prerequisites installed:

-1. Node.js: Trpkit requires Node.js version 18 or newer.
+1. **Node.js**: Trpkit requires Node.js version 18 or newer.
 You can download it from [Node.js official website](https://nodejs.org/).
-2. MongoDB: Ensure MongoDB is up and running.
+2. **MongoDB**: Ensure MongoDB is up and running.
 If you need to install it, refer to the [official MongoDB documentation](https://docs.mongodb.com/manual/installation/).
-3. pnpm: Trpkit uses pnpm for package management.
+3. **pnpm**: Trpkit uses pnpm for package management.
 If you need to install it, refer to the [official pnpm documentation](https://pnpm.io/installation).

 ## License